 What creates complications today is that many of the concepts of the Human Centric Organisation models, come with a Trade Mark on top, including certification for consultants and royalties to be paid.
 This stifles the models and often does not allow for the required flexibility in the implementation.

 In any case, knowing these models is critical to be able to establish real alternatives on how to build your organisation.
+I have explored this topic further when speaking of Intentional Design.

 5.1 Organisation Model within the Organisation Evolution Framework